Webcomic / JL8

 - DC making the universe Darker and Edgier, by having characters like Superman acting like jerks.

-- Those Two Guys: Hal and Barry, Booster Gold and Blue Beetle.
+- Those Two Guys: Hal and Barry, Mikey and Ted.

 - Trademark Favorite Food: J'onn and Oreos.

-- Two Girls to an Elementary School Class: Karen and Diana.
+- Two Girls to a Team: Karen and Diana.

 - Unishment: Batman rather liked Time-Out.